decaporg/decap-cms/website/content/docs/known-issues-and-solutions.md

 #### Possible Solutions.

-- Add the identity widget to your homepage <head>.
-Upside of this method is that it’s fast and easy, no other configuration needed.
+- Add the identity widget to your homepage `<head>`.
+The upside of this method is that it’s fast and easy, no other configuration needed.
 The downside is that all of your users are downloading the widget while they might not need it.
 That’s kb’s wasted.
 Unless you’re using Netlify Identity for something else than the authentication of CMS users, utilize the next solution.

 - Change the invitation emails!
 This takes a bit more time, but it’s probably the cleanest solution.
-You already have the identity widget loaded at your admin/ page, so you might as well have your users confirm their email there.
+You already have the identity widget loaded at your `admin/` page, so you might as well have your users confirm their email there.
 Learn how to update your invitation emails [here](https://docs.netlify.com/visitor-access/identity/identity-generated-emails/#email-templates).

 #### 2. Invitation Email not Recieved.